-Why is this important to you and why should it be important to the person you are sending the message to?
+Why is this important to you, and why should it be important to the person you're sending the message to?

 Be sure to ask for a donation at the end of the message!
-Though it can seem uncomfortable, people often will not feel inclined to donate unless they are specifically asked.
-If you do not want to ask for a donation from everyone, then be sure to ask them to share your campaign and ask their friends and family to share as well.
+Though it can seem uncomfortable, people often won't feel inclined to donate unless they're specifically asked.
+If you don't want to ask for a donation from everyone, then be sure to ask them to share your campaign, and ask their friends and family to share as well.

 When to Post

-It is important to send Facebook messages during normal waking hours, otherwise your friend might read it in the middle of the night while they're half asleep!
-It's important to know your audience and send the message when you know they are likely to be online and have time to look at your GoFundMe.
+It’s important to send Facebook messages during “regular” hours, otherwise, your friend might read it in the middle of the night while half asleep!
+The key is to know your audience and send the message when you know they’re likely to be online and have time to look at your GoFundMe.

-Typically, sending messages after work in the early evening from 6-8pm in your local time zone is a good rule of thumb or on Sunday evenings around the same time.
-I would try to avoid regular weekend times, as people are perhaps less likely to be on their phones/computers!
+Typically, sending messages after work from 6-8pm in your local time zone is a good rule of thumb, or on Sunday nights around the same time frame.
+I would try to avoid regular weekend times, as people are less likely to be on their phones/ computers!

-The important part of the follow-up is that you remind them about your GoFundMe and share how much it would mean to you if they were able to make a donation.
-Remember, honesty and vulnerability are best in these situations!
-If they can tell that you are emotionally invested, they will be too.
+The important part of the follow up is that you remind them about your GoFundMe, and share how much it would mean to you if they were able to make a donation.
+Remember, honesty and vulnerability are best when it comes to these things!
+If they can tell that you’re emotionally invested, they will be too.

 This gives your network the opportunity to share your GoFundMe with their friends and family by inviting them to your event.

-Pro Tip: Raising money for a surprise where you do not want the beneficiary to know about your GoFundMe?
+Pro Tip: Raising money for a surprise where you don’t want the beneficiary to know about your GoFundMe?
 Creating a private Facebook event is a great way to share the GoFundMe, without ruining the surprise!
-Just be sure to remind everyone that it is a secret, so they do not accidentally invite the beneficiary.
+Just be sure to remind everyone that it’s a secret, so they don’t accidentally invite the beneficiary.

 Who do I invite?